COVID-19 ADVICE (latest)

 NWSDS’s primary concern, as always, is to safeguard the health and well-being of all organising committees, volunteers, local communities and participants.
 The following guidance is provided with this aim in mind and to ensure that Health and Safety protocols and safeguards are in place.

-These safeguards include* (see also the Welsh Government guidance ‘safe ways to operate’)
+These safeguards include (list is not exhaustive).
+See also the Welsh Government guidance ‘safe ways to operate’,

 - Requiring people not to attend a trial if they potentially have symptoms of coronavirus or have been exposed to a person who has tested positive.

 - Ensure that social distancing is maintained at all times (2m) between all persons on the trial field.